Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2020/04/covid-19-research-drugs-vaccines.md

 On the other hand, bioengineering professor Martin Fussenegger has chosen a different target: viral proteases.
 These protein-splitting enzymes are instrumental in the virus’s ability to enter the cell and produce its own shell.
 Fussenegger wants to find inhibitors that block these SARS-CoV-2 proteases.
 He is using synthetic designer cells with which he plans to investigate the protease-inhibiting potential of some 5,000 known substances in collaboration with Basel’s pharmaceutical industry.
 In addition, Jeffrey Bode is planning to use a previously developed technology to produce thousands of molecules in order to test them against viral proteases using Fussenegger’s designer cells.

-## Developing a COVID-19 vaccine

 Another approach lies in exploiting the immunity of cured Covid-19 patients.
 During an infection, the immune system creates antibodies to tackle the virus, which continue to circulate in the blood serum of recovered patients.
 Researchers want to put these antibodies to therapeutic use.

 Sven Panke , Professor of Bioprocess Engineering, is working with ETH spin-off Memo Therapeutics to search for specific antibodies in blood samples collected from cured patients.
 Such antibodies could be produced using biotechnology and used in treatment.
 Sai Reddy , Professor of Systems and Synthetic Immunology, is pursuing research in a similar direction, but with other means: his project aims to use machine learning and genome editing to artificially optimise the antiviral effect of antibodies from mice and humans.

 These therapeutic antibodies could be used to support the immune system of Covid-19 patients in the battle against the virus or to passively immunise high-risk individuals.

-## Four pillars of ETH coronavirus research

 One thing is becoming increasingly clear: the world will have to deal with coronavirus for a long time to come.
 The ultimate weapon against Covid-19 would be a preventive vaccine that protected the population.
 Although this is the subject of intensive research around the world, experts believe it will be at least one to one and a half years before a vaccine is available.

 At ETH, immunologist Emma​ Wetter Slack and microbiologists Tim Keys and Markus Aebi are working together on an easy-to-produce, affordable and storable COVID-19 vaccine based on a virus-like particle.
 This could be used worldwide, but is aimed primarily at developing countries.
 The vaccine is intended to stimulate the human immune system to produce antibodies and to promote a cellular immune response.
 The ETH researchers are also hopeful that it will be effective against a range of coronaviruses, including future variants.

 As the coronavirus-related research projects searching for vaccines and active substances are designed for the medium to long term, results cannot be expected immediately.
 If certain substances prove to be effective, they will still need to be tested in clinical trials or approved for the new therapeutic purpose.

+## Four pillars of ETH coronavirus research

 In order to advance research into the novel coronavirus, ETH Zurich has approved over 20 projects from various disciplines.
 Special permits will allow researchers to resume or continue their work in the laboratory.
 The approved projects have been grouped into four clusters: Diagnostics, drug and vaccine research, epidemiology, protective clothing and intensive care.